dyson-robotics-lab/SceneNetRGB-D/renderer/README.md

 # 1. How to build it? #

 The following instructions have been tested on Arch linux, with gcc 7.2.0, CUDA 8.0.
 For the CVD dependency a compiler that supports C++14 is required.
+Additionally for the cuda code the host compiler has been set to gcc-5 as gcc-7 is not supported.
+It is also possible to use gcc-6 in which case the ```SET(CUDA_HOST_COMPILER gcc-5)``` line in ```CMakeLists.txt``` will need to be updated to the installed version.

 Dependencies are: